 Staying hydrated also enhances anabolic hormones and promotes muslce growth!
-If you are working out regularly & trying to grow lean muscle strength & lose body fat, drinking water it essential!
+If you are working out regularly & trying to grow lean muscle & lose body fat, drinking water it essential!
 Water will help regulare your heart rate & body temp druing training, promote normal muscle functioning, reduce muscle cramping, allow your muscles to adequately recover from training and help them grow in size & strength!

 How Much Water Do I Need To Drink?